Irrotational Contact Fields: Applications

-An interesting metric is the mean number of iterations and condition number as a function of the time step, shown in Fig. \ref{fig:clutter_mean_iters_cn}.
-SAP conditioning is essentially independent of the time step, since $G_t=1/R_t$ in Section \ref{sec:impacts_and_conditioning} is a constant.
-For the Lagged and Similar models however, conditioning improves as the time step is reduced, since $G_t$ is proportional to the impulse, which in turn is proportional to the time step size.
-This explains why the solver needs fewer iterations to converge for the Lagged and Similar models as the time step is decreased, while it remains quite constant for SAP.
-Figure \ref{fig:clutter_mean_iters_cn} also shows the desired effect of regularization for the Lagged model at large time steps.
-At small time steps, eventually $v_s$ dominates in \eqref{eq:regularized_vs} and Lagged with and without regularization performs the same.
+An informative metric is the mean iteration count and condition number as a function of time step, Fig. \ref{fig:clutter_mean_iters_cn}.
+For SAP, the condition number remains almost unchanged across time step sizes since $G_t=1/R_t$ (see Section \ref{sec:impacts_and_conditioning}) is constant.
+In contrast, the conditioning of Lagged and Similar models improves as the time step decreases, because $G_t$ is proportional to impulse and time step size.
+This reduction explains why the number of iterations decreases for Lagged and Similar as the time step decreases, while for SAP, it remains almost constant.
+Figure \ref{fig:clutter_mean_iters_cn} also highlights the benefit of regularization for Lagged at large time steps.
+At small time steps, $v_s$ dominates in \eqref{eq:regularized_vs}, making Lagged with and without regularization perform similarly.

-Finally, we study the use of compliance as a means to model \emph{rigid} contact.
-We measure the mean penetration during the last $1.25$ seconds of simulation, when objects lie in a pile at the bottom of the box.
-Figure \ref{fig:clutter_penetration_study} shows this mean steady state penetration as a function of stiffness over a wide range spanning eight orders of magnitude.
-As a reference, for the spheres $10\text{ cm}$ in diameter in this simulation, Hertz theory predicts an effective stiffness in the order of $10^7\text{ N}/\text{m}$ for steel.
-Therefore, higher stiffness are simply non-physical.
-However, we stress test our solver with stiffness values up to five orders of magnitude higher, demonstrating the robustness of the convex formulation.
-We also note, that for a large time step of $\delta t=0.005\text{ s}$ for this case, the \emph{near-rigid} stiffness estimated by SAP \cite{bib:castro2022unconstrained} is about $10^6\text{ N}/\text{m}$ and still, penetration values are only in the tenths of microns.
-At $k=10^{13}\text{ N}/\text{m}$ (a non-physical value) the solver fails due to round-off errors.
-Still, this is six orders of magnitude higher than the stiffness needed to model steel and, for most robotics applications, a lower value in the range $10^5-10^6\text{ N}/\text{m}$ is more than adequate to approximate rigid contact.
+We examine compliance as a method for approximating \emph{rigid} contact by measuring mean penetration distance over the last $1.25$ seconds, when objects settle at the bottom of the box.
+Figure \ref{fig:clutter_penetration_study} shows steady-state penetration across stiffness values spanning eight orders of magnitude.
+For reference, Hertz theory predicts a stiffness of $10^7\text{ N}/\text{m}$ for steel.
+We stress-test with stiffness up to five orders higher, confirming the robustness of the convex formulation.
+For a time step $\delta t=0.005\text{ s}$, SAP’s \emph{near-rigid} \cite{bib:castro2022unconstrained} stiffness estimate is $10^6\text{ N}/\text{m}$, with penetration at only tenths of microns.
+At an extreme, nonphysical $k=10^{13}\text{ N}/\text{m}$, the solver fails due to round-off errors, while $10^5-10^6\text{ N}/\text{m}$ suffices for approximating rigid contact in typical robotics applications.